Welcome to: James Russell Publishing

 I prefer easier access to internal transmission gears and shifting forks.
 As it is now, if a transmission component fails the engine cases must be split to repair them (H-D removed the transmission trap door because failures are not frequent).
 I would like to see more electrical wire, brake hose and cable length when factory ordering ape-hanger handlebars bars as there is not enough room to install 4" pull-back risers without cutting and soldering wires to the speedometer LED readout.
 A larger headlight diameter would be nicer, but even some Big-Twins have small Sportster style headlights.
 LED headlight should come stock on the bike.
 I paid almost $400 for my H-D LED headlight, but it lights up the road like daylight which makes night driving on dark country and mountain roads pleasurable.
 You got to see it to believe it!
 And for accident prevention the LED is superb.
 If it can keep you from getting into a wreck that $400 headlight is a great deal indeed.
 There is some fleeting engine vibrations that are strong at between 50 and 60 mph that are not overpowering, but enough that you want to lower or increase speed to make it go away and it does disappear below 50 and above 70 mph.
 It is very smooth running otherwise.
 These vibrations decrease and go away after the break-in period.
 At 8,000 miles on the bike these vibrations have completely gone away.

 Another problem that can occur in Sportster engines is a worn pinion shaft gear just within the right side cam gear cover.
-It has a tendency to wear out.
+It has a tendency to wear out in the older pre 1998 models.
 It is not considered a defect as it is a part that like any other will wear down over time.
 The fix is to replace the gear when it is worn out.
 If you ride normally with synthetic oil you likely will not encounter a problem, but if you ride hard, fast and hotly the crankshaft pinion gear can wear out or shred itself to pieces when it fails.
 For those who ride hard the gear can break in less than 10,000 miles.
 There is a fix.
 Just buy a new bronze oil pump drive gear from Hammer Performance for less than $100.
 It is so easy to inspect and replace this gear.
 To inspect, just remove the right side cam chest cover and look at the gear's teeth.
 If the helical teeth are razor sharp or the inside of the gear is thinner or thicker than the other side of the gear just replace it.
 You can do it yourself.
 Harley-Davidson does not consider this oil pump gear weakness to be a defect.
 I would use synthetic engine oil and inspect it every 50,000 miles.
 If the gear does fail the engine oil light will come on and the valve train will clatter.
 Do not run the engine, turn it off.
 If you keep riding you can damage the oil pump, cam drive gears and on pre-98 engines metal can enter the crankcase and do major damage there too.

 I found the negative battery terminal is one inch too short in length so it makes battery removal troublesome, but not impossible.
 I did not appreciate the side post battery terminals with a steel screw that threads into soft lead.
 This is not good as it is too easy to strip soft lead threads and vibration could wiggle terminal connections loose.
-A better aftermarket battery cable will fix this inconvenience.
+A better aftermarket battery cable will fix this inconvenience with a steel bolt and nut to the battery terminals.
 There is not much room to fit a wider tire on the rear.
 A wider fender would be helpful, but also the drive belt is too close to the tire so you need to be careful in buying aftermarket tires that they do not exceed 150mm width or the tire will hit the belt (stock tire is 8mm away from the drive belt).
 Be aware that aftermarket tires may be rated as 150/80/16 but may actually be wider than its rating!
 So, measure the new tire width before installing.
 On most bikes over-sizing is not a problem, but the Sportster 1200 Custom already has a wide tire on it and will not tolerate a wider tire than 150mm.
 Other than these minor issues there is nothing wrong with the Sportster to complain of.
 It truly is close to perfection in what you want in a Harley-Davison.

 If you do some Internet searches and talk to Sportster owners you are going to find out that it is the Sportster that is the most reliable Harley-Davidson you can buy.